 He had uttered the unforgettable words to me of, 'Qui êtes-vous monsieur?'
 (Who are you sir?!")

-I then uttered back, 'Je suis un simple alchimiste vivre!'
+I then had uttered back, 'Je suis un simple alchimiste vivre!'
 (I am a mere alchemist alive!)

 'Vous-êtes mort monsieur!'
 He answered.
 (You are dead sir!)

 Thence, I found myself in a lone dull dungeon that had no recesses, except the dark recesses of my spake soul doomed.
 The fainting gleam of the light shone through the oubliette, as a lingering token of a cruel vestige of my sempiternal condemnation.
-I had been contaminated with the Black Death, as the familiar spots of the plague were transparent on my body, and I was left to die in that wretched pit of wanspeed.
-The deleterious disease had begun to destroy me from inside even more, as I struggled constantly to retain my sanity, and my bodily functions that were then gradually disipating by every minute passed.
+There was no doubt then that I had been contaminated with the Black Death, as the familiar spots of the plague were transparent on my body, and I was left to die in that wretched place of wanspeed.
+The deleterious disease had begun to destroy me from inside even more, as I struggled constantly to retain my sanity, and my bodily functions that were then gradually dissipating by every minute passed.
 The miserable nausea was stronger, stronger, and the thirst was unquenchable.
 The pestiferous rats were gnawing at my garment, as they gathered for the feast of human decay.
-The shouting voices that had increased tenfold with the dying in the maze of horror that I listened to were deafening and unyielding.
-The interminable madness seen in the Parisian streets and the tragic vestige of deceased corpses had overcome the placid nature of the medieval city of Europe before.
+The shouting voices that had increased tenfold with the dying in the maze of horror that I listened to were deafening and unrelenting.
+The interminable madness seen in the Parisian streets and the tragic vestige of deceased corpses had overcome the placid nature of the medieval city of Europe.
 The infaust pestilence of the Black Death of the underground cavern had been hidden, by an immemorial catacomb that was the avatar and seal of my irredeemable and affreux demise.